openharmony/test_xdevice/README.md

     ```
     help:
-         Use help to get information.
+         use help to get information.
     usage:
-         run:  Display a list of supported run commands.
+         run:  Display a list of supported run command.
-         list: Display a list of supported devices and task records.
+         list: Display a list of supported device and task record.
     Examples:
          help run
          help list